yelouafi/petit-dom/README.md

 function to the render function to customize the re-rendering behavior (By default props are tested for shallow equality).

-Note you get the child or children of the render function in `props.content`.

 ## Custom components

-Besides HTML/SVG tag names and render fucntions, the 'h' function also accepts any object with the following signature
+Besides HTML/SVG tag names, fragments and render fucntions, the `h` function also accepts any object with the following signature

 ```js